cwill833/fantasyPortfolio/README.md

 Were we ended up was...

-User can answer questions and it will build a portfolio with the parameters you set.
+User can define their porfolio objectives.
 Once the portfolio appears you can click details to show it.
-Once in the portfolio you can buy stocks with money in your account and it pulls live data from the API but does not update once set.
+Once in the portfolio you can buy stocks with money in your account and it pulls live data from the API.
+User can update the last trade with the click of an update button which will also update the performance of the stock.
-You can sell the stock and the money will update accordingly.
+You can sell the stock and the account value will update accordingly.

 This is what you see before you are able to answer questions and buy stock.